African-American dance: Tradition and cultural expression

-Some of the popular African-American dances of today are the Detroit Ballroom and Social – Chicago Steppin & Walking, D.C.
+Some African-American dances of today are the Detroit Ballroom and Social – Chicago Steppin & Walking, D.C.
 Baltimore, Hand Dance, Calypso & The NAACP Sanctioned Grand March – National Black Wedding & Reunion Dance.
-Popular black dance organizations are perfectly paired Gentlemen of Ballroom of Cleveland Master Dancers of Akron, OH.
+Black dance organizations include Gentlemen of Ballroom of Cleveland Master Dancers of Akron, OH.
 Dance Fusion, World Class-Detroit, Majestic Gents – Chicago Smooth & Easy D.C.
 Tri – State – Love to dance – Sugarfoot of Baltimore, MD.
 The new American dance art form of African-American cultural dance and music was accepted into the New York City Schools dance education curriculum.

 Jacqui Malone describes the relationships between tap dancers who traveled with bands in the early 20th century, describing the way tap dancers worked with the musicians to create new rhythms.
 Much has been written about the relationship between improvisation in jazz and improvisation in jazz dance – the two are linked by their emphasis on improvisation and creative additions to compositions while they are in process – choreography and composition on the spot, in a social context – rather than a strict division between "creation" and "performance", as in the European middle class ballet and operatic tradition.
 African Dance is supposed to be about a person getting connected to the ground and telling their story and struggles using dance.
 It also allows people to feel the vibrations of their dance beneath their feet, allowing them to dance how they please, utilizing the space that they have so they can express themselves freely.

 It is equally important to talk about the relationship between DJs MCs, b-boys and b-girls and graffiti artists in hip hop culture, and John F. Szwed and Morton Marks have discussed the development of jazz and jazz dance in America from European set dances and dance suites in relation to the development of musical artisanship.